MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/best-practices-anonymous-sharing.md

 ## Set link permissions

-By default, *Anyone* links for a file allow people to edit the file, and *Anyone* links for a folder allow people to upload new files to the folder.
+By default, *Anyone* links for a file allow people to edit the file, and *Anyone* links for a folder allow people to edit and view files, and upload new files to the folder.
 You can change these permissions for files and for folders independently to view-only.

 If you want to allow anonymous sharing, but are concerned about unauthenticated users modifying your organization's content, consider setting the file and folder permissions to **View**.